-Thai king signs constitution, paving way for election
+Thai King Signs Constitution, Paving Way for Election

-Thailand's King Maha Vajiralongkorn Bodindradebayavarangkun is seen on his way to the Grand Palace in Bangkok, Thailand, December 2, 2016.
+Police stand watch as anti-coup demonstrators rally to mark the second anniversary of the military takeover of government, in Bangkok, Thailand, May 22, 2016.
 Thailand's king signed a new constitution in a ceremony on Thursday, an essential step towards holding an election that the military government has promised to restore democracy after a 2014 coup.

 Discussions